 Mount Everest Base Camp Trek (+Gokyo Ri) – Trekking over 130 km (80 miles) in 15 days with an elevation difference of 2,514 meters (8,248 feet) in the first eight days.

 Welcome to our 15 day circuit trek to Mt.
 Everest Base Camp in Nepal.
 We hope you enjoy traveling with us and are inspired to take your own trip.
 This trip was part of our seven month journey around the world which began in Flores, Guatemala.
 See a summary of the destinations we traveled to over our seven months here: link.

-After spending a couple days renting trekking equipment and relaxing in Kathmandu we began our journey.
+After spending a couple of days renting trekking equipment and relaxing in Kathmandu we began our journey.

-EBC is more than just a trek, it is a life journey and an epic one at that.
+EBC is more than just a trek.
+It is an epic journey.